Improved Metropolis-Hastings algorithms via landscape modifcation with applications to simulated annealing and the

 \section{Acknowledgements}

-We thank Laurent Miclo for pointers to the work of Olivier Catoni.
-The author acknowledges the support from The Chinese University of Hong Kong, Shenzhen grant PF01001143, the financial support from AIRS - Shenzhen Institute of Artificial Intelligence and Robotics for Society Project 2019-INT002 and NSFC Project number 12001460.
+We thank Laurent Miclo for pointers to the work of Olivier Catoni, and the two reviewers for careful reading and constructive feedback.
+The author acknowledges the financial support from the startup grant of National University of Singapore, Yale-NUS College and a Singapore MoE Tier 1 grant entitled "MAPLE".